PCPPTech/myterminal-linux/README.md

-# this project is still under development and needs a lot of work.
-Please, come back later.
+# This is an old repository
-This project is the linux replica of the `myTerminal` project.
+- this is an old repository, to find the new one, go to https://www.github.com/PCPPTech/myTerminalLNX